datastax/astrapy/README.md

 my_table.drop()
 ```

 For more on Tables, consult the [Data API documentation about Tables](https://docs.datastax.com/en/astra-db-serverless/api-reference/tables.html).
+Note that most features of Collections, with due modifications, hold for Tables as well (e.g. "vectorize", i.e. server-side embeddings).

+#### Maps as association lists

+In the Data API, table `map` columns with key of a type other than text
+have to be expressed as association lists,
+i.e. nested lists of lists: `[[key1, value1], [key2, value2], ...]`.

+AstraPy objects can be configured to always do so automatically, for a seamless
+experience.
+See the API Option `serdes_options.encode_maps_as_lists_in_tables` for details.

 ### Usage with HCD and other non-Astra installations